levitato5594/PromisedWorlds-science/README.md

 - DistanceFactor (How far from Kerbol the systems will be)
 - Rescale (Resize the systems, requires Sigma Dimensions)
 - FileAccurate (Remove anything not originally in the KSP 2 files)
+- RealisticStarSize (Makes the stars more realistically sized relative to the planets)

 # The Debdeb System